PhD Degree Program

-The University's requirements for the Ph.D. degree are outlined in the "Graduate Degrees" section of this bulletin.
+The University's requirements for the Ph.D. degree are outlined in the "Graduate Degrees" section of the Stanford Bulletin/Explore Degrees.
 A summary of additional department requirements are as follows:

 - Ph.D. students must complete the required courses in their individual program or in their specialized area of study with a grade point average (GPA) of 'B' or higher, or demonstrate that they have completed the equivalents elsewhere.

 - Ph.D. students must complete a minimum of four letter-grade courses of at least 3 units each from four different faculty members on the Academic Council in the University.

 - Ph.D. students must complete an introduction to Earth Sciences Seminar course in their first quarter at Stanford.